How Online High School Can Help Struggling Teens

 Certified and Dedicated Educators

 For many parents, the idea of homeschooling a struggling teen is daunting.
 Maybe you don’t have the time to devote to the task or are worried you can’t be an effective teacher.
 That’s why online school is a great option.
-At a high-quality school such as Connections Academy, you are strongly encouraged to be a supportive “Learning Coach” and provide daily structure along with monitoring, but you don’t have to be the teacher.
+At Connections Academy, you are strongly encouraged to be a supportive “Learning Coach” and provide daily structure along with monitoring, but you don’t have to be the teacher.
 You offer your teens what help you can, then refer them to their online school teachers.